eph/empirical-implications-of-zlb/README.md

 To run this code, you need:

 1. Intel Fortran (with MKL libraries)
 2. MPICH2 (i.e., a message passing interface with support for `ifort`.)
-Infinibad is *highly* recommended.
+Infiniband is *highly* recommended.
 3. Python (+ associated packages, for figures, tables, and estimation of the linear model.
 In particular, the DSGE package is required.
 Install this using anaconda: `conda install dsge -c eherbst`.)
 4. Matlab (for plotting + analying impulse responses and simulated moments)